speculatrix/web_get_iplayer/README.md

 You should be able to play back the downloaded files with mplayer, vlc, ffplay etc.

-If you want to use the embedded player to play .flv files, you need JWplayer.
+If you want to play back video or audio tracks in the browser, you need JWPlayer, which can play FLV (flash video), mpeg4, or m4a (audio files).

-In order to get this, you may need to register at www.jwplayer.com .
+You will need a key in order to use JWPlayer, so register at www.jwplayer.com

 Usually, if you've registered correctly, the download page will be https://dashboard.jwplayer.com/#/welcome